Antoniodurao/Antoniodurao/README.md

 ## 🌱 Current Learning Journey

-I'm currently on a Python learning adventure.
+I'm currently on an early Python and React Native learning adventure.
 Exciting times ahead as I explore new possibilities and expand my skill set.

 ## 🎮 Hobbies